Sue Watkins MBACP (Snr Accred) Counsellor, COSRT,ATSAC (Sex Addiction Therapist)

 - Bliss – for babies born too sick and too small

-I offer Skype sessions, please telephone/email to discuss.
+I offer on line/telephone sessions.
+Please telephone/email to discuss.

 Training, qualifications & experience

 British Association for Counselling and Psychotherapy (MBACP), Senior Accredited.

 ATSAC (Association for the Treatment of Sexual Addiction and Compulsivity).